SamGD111/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    currency, let MXN be the default currency and use a :doc:`pricelist
    </applications/sales/sales/products_prices/prices/pricing>` instead.

-- Go to :menuselection:`Settings --> Accounting --> Electronic Invoicing (MX) --> Fiscal Regime`,
+Next, go to :menuselection:`Settings --> Accounting --> Electronic Invoicing (MX) --> Fiscal
-  and select the regime that applies to your company from the drop-down list.
+Regime`, and select the regime that applies to your company from the drop-down list.

 .. image:: mexico/mx-fiscal-regime.png
    :alt: Fiscal regime configuration.